 Sometimes the temptation to load up on cool electronic gadgetry is too much to resist.
-As a man, we accept this is part of our nature.
+As a man, I accept this is part of my nature.
 We fix, tinker, break and ultimately ask the wife if we can buy a replacement.
 It’s the circle of life young Simba.

 The chief electronic knick-knack for home fitness is without question the heart rate monitor and it has evolved quickly to meet the demands of the modern user.
 It used to be in the old days Igor would oil his masters naked chest and strap electrodes on the nipples to get a good reading.
 Well, we’ve come a long way since the 80’s and today you can check out your irregular heartbeat on a watch mere seconds before collapsing unconscious.